jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 ## Profile

-I am a seasoned iOS app developer with over a decade of experience, including eight years of commercial application development.
-Holding two master's degrees in engineering and ICT, I have six years of experience in the security system industry and six years of agile development experience.
+I am a seasoned iOS app developer with over a decade of experience, including nine years of commercial iOS application development.
+Holding two master's degrees in engineering and ICT, I have six years of experience in the security system industry and eight years of agile development experience.
 Currently, I am contributing to the development of the CommBank App.

 ## Key Strengths